petrusboniatus/tddp/README.md

 ## Workflow

-These steps describe the workflow using the module function, of course you are supposed to assign keymap to those.
+These steps describe the workflow using the module functions, of course you are supposed to assign keymap to those.
 The recommended ones are at the end of the readme.